Making a small difference to a world that’s recently been shakier than usual, Expatica’s blogger R.W. Dooley takes up community gardening.

 New beginnings of Spring

 In the relative calm of this German city on the Rhine, spring has begun to show itself in the cracking upheavals of soil long hard-packed by winter.
-It is a signal to the residents that they can once again venture out into the parks and green spaces belting Cologne.
+It’s a signal to the residents that they can venture into the parks and green spaces belting Cologne.
 Just yesterday the daffodils opened and one or two early tulips showed their colours.
 The roses have begun to leaf out and the lilac trees are showing promising buds.
 All of this renewal in the ground calls to me and my fellow gardeners to take up our trowels and rakes and begin the work of preparing our beds for the coming season.

 As a result, our neighbourhood park is flush with visitors from all quarters.
 They come early and stay late, meeting, drinking, playing music, drinking, taking photographs, drinking, eating, and then of course, drinking.

 You might say that given all the awful things going on in the world, a less ostrich-like response is necessary.
 But I would take issue there.
 In recent weeks, I made myself a little crazy staying glued to Al Jazeera, checking with the New York Times and generally trying to keep up with events as they unfolded.